 The Mount Holyoke College Campus Police department is part of a partnership between The Mount Holyoke, Hampshire, and Smith College Public Safety departments.

-The Campus Police Department is located in Auxiliary Services.
+The Campus Police Department is located on Everett way across from Health Services.
 The Campus Police Dispatcher/College operator is on duty in the Auxiliary Services 24 hours a day, 365 days a year.

 The Campus Police Department's mission is to "work in partnership with the community through a continuing commitment to safety and education."
 The Department is committed to protecting the lives and property of the Mount Holyoke College community.
 As part of the larger college community, the Department strives to foster an environment in which diversity is celebrated; citizens of all races, creeds, sexual orientations, religions, and nationalities are made welcome; and rights are preserved.
 The Department encourages community involvement and assistance.
 Please report safety and security concerns promptly.